George Gilbert Swell: Political career

-He was elected to the Lok Sabha from the Autonomous Districts (Lok Sabha) constituency in 1962, 1967 and 1971 and from the Shillong (Lok Sabha) constituency in 1984 and 1996.
-He was the Deputy Speaker of the Lok Sabha from 9 December 1969 to 27 December 1970 in the 4th Lok Sabha and again 27 March 1971 to 18 January 1977.
+Swell was elected to the Lok Sabha from the Autonomous Districts (Lok Sabha) constituency in 1962, 1967 and 1971 and from the Shillong (Lok Sabha) constituency in 1984 and 1996.
+He was the deputy speaker of the Lok Sabha from 9 December 1969 to 27 December 1970 in the 4th Lok Sabha and again 27 March 1971 to 18 January 1977.

 Swell served as India's ambassador to Norway and Iceland from 1977 to 1980 (appointed by PM Moraji Desai), and Burma, 1980 to 1984 (appointed by PM Indira Gandhi).
 Subsequently, he was appointed as ambassador-designate to Canada, then Spain, but instead chose to return to national political life in India.
 In 1985, as a member of parliament, he served as the head of the Indian delegation to the United National General Assembly, New York.
 In 1992 he contested the Indian presidential election as a joint opposition candidate against Shankar Dayal Sharma but lost.
 He was member of the Rajya Sabha (upper house of Parliament) from Meghalaya during 1990-1996.

 The worsening health of his wife, Lajopthiaw, who died in early 1998, was a factor in his withdrawal from political life.

 Death

-He died on 25 January 1999.
-To honor his many years of public service, his daughter, Lakyntiew Lyngdoh Watrous, and his granddaughter, Yarissa Lyngdoh Sommer, established a museum in the town of his birth, Laitkynsew, in 2016.
-Through photography, artifacts, and documentary films it depicts the chronology and achievements of his lengthy career.
+Swell died on 25 January 1999.
+His daughter, Lakyntiew Lyngdoh Watrous, and his granddaughter, Yarissa Lyngdoh Sommer, established a museum in the town of his birth, Laitkynsew, in 2016.